larytet-go/sap/README.md

 Create a cluster using https://kind.sigs.k8s.io/docs/user/quick-start/
 ```
 GO111MODULE="on" go get sigs.k8s.io/kind@v0.10.0
+# Make sure that no other configurations are impacted
+export KUBECONFIG=
 # This step downloads the images.
 It will take a few minutes depending on the connection
-export KUBECONFIG=
 $GOPATH/bin/kind --kubeconfig ./config create cluster
 # check the status
 kubectl cluster-info --context kind-kind